The transport speed and optimal work in pulsating Frenkel-Kontorova models: Existence of synchronized orbits

-In this section we focus on existence of the synchronized orbits, which play the key role in the asymptotic dynamics of (\ref{r:ratchet1}), (\ref{r:ratchet2}).
+In this section we focus on existence of synchronized solutions, which play the key role in studying asymptotic behaviour of (\ref{r:ratchet1}), (\ref{r:ratchet2}).
 The main result is that synchronized solutions with any mean spacing $\rho$ exist.
-The existence is proved by an application of the Schauder fixed point theorem, following the ideas developed by Wen-Xin Qin \cite{Qin13}.

-Prior to precisely stating the main result, we introduce the notation.
-We will always consider the dynamics on the phase space of configurations $\tilde{\mathcal{X}}$ of the bounded slope, that is the configurations $ u \in \mathbb{R}^\mathbb{Z}$ such that
+The proof closely follows Wen-Xin Qin \cite{Qin13}, whose approach is extended here to the following family of equations which include (\ref{r:ratchet1}), (\ref{r:ratchet2}):